Flags Above Tiananmen Square, Beijing, China

 It's True, Your Camera Does Look Both Ways

 Your camera looks both ways.
 It's both a window onto the world and a mirror reflecting our viewpoint of that world.
 Our life is a collage of many, many things including the following:

-- Our background including our ethnicity; parenting; education; and where and how we’ve lived during our life thus far
+Our background including our ethnicity; parents; education; and where and how we’ve lived during our life thus far

 It seems to me that the best travellers and the best photographers share common traits that include the following: